University of Cincinnati

-The University of Cincinnati (UC or Cincinnati) is a public research university in Cincinnati, Ohio.
-Founded in 1819 as Cincinnati College, it is the oldest institution of higher education in Cincinnati and has an annual enrollment of over 44,000 students, making it the second largest university in Ohio.
+The University of Cincinnati (UC or Cincinnati, informally Cincy) is a public research university in Cincinnati, Ohio, United States.
+It was founded in 1819 and had an enrollment of over 53,000 students in 2024, making it the second-largest university in Ohio.
 It is part of the University System of Ohio.
-The university has four major campuses, with Cincinnati's main uptown campus and medical campus in the Heights and Corryville neighborhoods, and branch campuses in Batavia and Blue Ash, Ohio.
+The university's primary uptown campus and medical campus are located in the Heights and Corryville neighborhoods, with branch campuses located in Batavia and Blue Ash, Ohio.

 The university has 14 constituent colleges, with programs in architecture, business, education, engineering, humanities, the sciences, law, music, and medicine.
 The medical college includes a leading teaching hospital and several biomedical research laboratories, with developments made including a live polio vaccine and diphenhydramine.
 UC was also the first university to implement a co-operative education (co-op) model.

-The university is accredited by the Higher Learning Commission and is classified as "R1: Doctoral Universities – Very high research activity".
-According to the National Science Foundation, UC spent $480 million on research and development in 2018, ranking it 54th in the nation.

-UC's athletic teams are called the Cincinnati Bearcats and compete in the National Collegiate Athletic Association Division I as a member of the American Athletic Conference, although the university is switching to the Big 12 Conference in 2023.
+The university is accredited by the Higher Learning Commission and is classified among "R1: Doctoral Universities – Very high research activity".
+UC's athletic teams are called the Cincinnati Bearcats and compete in the National Collegiate Athletic Association Division I as a member of the Big 12 Conference.